Running Docker Agent Inside a Sandbox

 What You Need

-- An API key for your chosen model provider, exported in
+- An API key for your chosen model provider, stored with

 Setting Up Credentials